Comparing Elbit and L3 Night Vision Tubes: Which Brand Offers Better Performance?

 Resolution:

 This is also a very important specification that determines the tubes’ desirability.
-Higher resolution of the tube means you can see more details when you are looking at small objects.
+The higher resolution of the tube means you can see more details when you are looking at small objects.
 Just like unfilmed night vision over filmed.

 Other than the tube resolution, how much the focus is dialed also decides how detailed images you will see.
 So does the lens quality of your monocular.